CivicActions/agile-california/documentation/usds-checklist.md

 6. Use deployment scripts to ensure configuration of production environment remains consistent and controllable

 #### Actions
-1. CivicActions has determined in consultation with internal privacy experts the system does not collect any personal information.
+1. NA
-2. CivicActions has determined in consultation with internal privacy experts the system does not collect any personal information.
+2. NA
-3. CivicActions has determined in consultation with internal privacy experts the system does not collect any personal information.
+3. NA
-4. CivicActions has determined in consultation with internal privacy experts the system does not collect any personal information and no PII is retained.
+4. NA
 5. AWS infrastructure is FedRAMP certified.
-6. CivicActions uses Ansible, Docker and other Infrastructure as Code tools to automate and control the configuration and deployment of development and production environments.
+6. CivicActions uses Docker and other Infrastructure as Code tools to automate and control the configuration and deployment of development and production environments.

 #### key questions